replexica/replexica/readme.md

     * Infers metadata and user-facing text from the app;
     * Prepares the content for further context-aware translation.

+    The compiler hooks into the build process, infers metadata from the app, such as the text that needs to be translated and the context it's in.
+The Abstract Syntax Tree (AST) is traversed to gather the metadata, the context, and the text that needs to be translated.
+This metadata is then stored alongside the build artifacts.

 1. **Replexica i18n API** ([replexica.com](https://replexica.com)) - an i18n API in the cloud that translates apps into multiple languages, using LLMs, fast:
     * ~~$0/mo + usage, with free tier;~~ Entirely free, during the launch period;
     * Full context awareness + brand voice;
     * State-of-the-art quality translations (adding more new languages soon!) via a mix of open-source and proprietary AI models;
     * API is open, so anyone could build their own translation engine (self-hosting guide coming soon).

+    The i18n engine uses AI to translate the text, and the more it's used, the better it gets.
+The very first version used plain gpt-3.5, though currently it's more like a mix of Llama + Google Vertex AI + GPT + Mixtral, and we're switching between models regularly as we improve the API.

 The core idea behind Replexica is simple: apps must be multi-language by default, from day one. **The Internet is global, and so must be any software that runs on it.**

-## How it Works

-Replexica Compiler integrates with the build system, collecting all user-facing text in the app and preparing it for translation with the Replexica Cloud.

-Here's how it works:

-1. **Infers** metadata from the app, such as the text that needs to be translated and its context.
-This metadata is then stored alongside the build artifacts.
-The Abstract Syntax Tree (AST) is traversed to gather the metadata, the context, and the text that needs to be translated.
-1. **Translates** the text using the CLI that connects to the Replexica API.
-The i18n engine uses AI to translate the text, and the more it's used, the better it gets.
-The very first version used plain gpt-3.5, right now we're using a mix  of Llama + Google Vertex AI + GPT + Mixtral, and we're switching between models regularly as we improve the API.
-Also, the API is open, so that everyone can build their own translation engine if desired.
-1. **Injects** the translations back into the app, so that the translated text is displayed to the user, based on their locale, when React renders the app.

-So, with Replexica, everyone can now build multi-language apps, while still shipping fast.
+## Getting Started

+We've prepared a [Getting Started](/getting-started.md) guide that walks you through the process of setting up Replexica Compiler with Next.js App Router.
+Check it out!

 ## The Replexica Rule